* Koss doubles in value; GameStop in volatile trading

 “It is occurring in fits and starts,” Tuz said.
 “That is essentially the overwhelming theme in the market right now and it probably will continue until these things run their course.”

-The move away from Apple Inc, Amazon.com Inc , Facebook Inc, Tesla Inc and Microsoft Corp, all down on the day, led small-cap stocks to rise more than double the gains of the S&P 500.
+The move away from Apple Inc, Amazon.com Inc , Facebook, Tesla and Microsoft Corp , all down on the day, included a rotation into small-cap stocks, which rose 2.0%, or double the gains of the S&P 500.

-Also helping lift equities are rising estimates for U.S. corporate profitability this year following surprisingly strong fourth-quarter earnings and growing optimism about the recovery.
+Also helping lift stocks are analysts who have raised their estimates for U.S. corporate profitability this year following surprisingly strong fourth-quarter earnings and growing optimism about an economic rebound.

-The Nasdaq closed lower in choppy trade after logging its best one-day percentage jump in four months on Tuesday.
+The Nasdaq extended gains in choppy trade after logging its best one-day percentage jump in four months on Tuesday.

 The sweeping $1.9 trillion COVID-19 relief bill passed by the U.S. House of Representatives gave President Joe Biden his first major victory in office.